-Clay (author of TheGrowingLife) wrote a brilliant comment on my last post dissenting (somewhat) about the importance of words, roots, and their meaning.
+Clay wrote a brilliant comment on my last post dissenting (somewhat) about the importance of words, roots, and their meaning.
 I started to write a comment in response but it became clear that that response is its own post.

 First, I really appreciate Clay voicing his comment, for multiple reasons.
 I love dialogue and not getting a free lunch with what I say.
 I also enjoy having true beliefs and ideas, even if that means I have to get rid of some things I’d like to believe.
 That said, if anyone reading this blog ever disagrees with me, please comment to that effect.